NickMcConnell/FAangband/docs/a-quick-demo.rst

 edge of the town represent the walls that surround the town.
 You cannot leave the town except by a ``>`` symbol (path or staircase).

-The 3x3 squares represent stores.
-The "numeric" symbols represent an "entrance" to a store.
+The rectangular blocks of walls with a number on the edge represent stores.
+The number is the entrance to the store.
 The ``.`` symbols represent the "floor".
 It is currently daytime, so most of the town should consist of stores and illuminated floor grids.
-There will also be a few ``:`` symbols which represent "passable rubble".
+There will also be a few ``:`` symbols which represent rubble.
+Rubble comes in two varieties, "passable rubble" and just "rubble", distinguished by color.
+Both block vision, but you can move through passable rubble.

 Any "alphabetic" symbols always represent monsters, where the word "monsters" specifies a wide variety of entities, including people, animals,